Complete reducibility and subgroups of exceptional algebraic groups: Maximal subgroups

 \begin{remark} The subgroup $A_2 G_2 < E_6$ is a maximal subgroup and its presence above corrects a small mistake in \cite[Table~1]{MR2044850}.
 In \textit{loc.~cit.} it is claimed that $N_{E_6}(A_2G_2) = (A_2G_2).2$ with the outer involution acting as a graph automorphism of the $A_2$ factor.
-This is not possible as the action of $A_2 G_2$ on the $27$-dimensional $E_6$ module $V_{27}$ is not self-dual.
-Instead, it is the graph automorphism of $E_6$ which induces the outer involution of $A_2 G_2$. \end{remark}
+This is not possible as the action of $A_2 G_2$ on the $27$-dimensional $E_6$-module $V_{27}$ is not self-dual.
+Instead, it is the graph automorphism of $E_6$ which induces an outer involution on $A_2 G_2$. \end{remark}